Glomar response: Origin of the term

+In 1976, Phillippi appealed, arguing that the Agency "should have been required to support its position on the basis of the public record.
+This means that the Agency should have to provide a public record "explaining in as much detail as it possible the basis for its claim that it can be required neither to confirm nor to deny the existence of the records."
+This request was refuted through a Government affidavit, arguing that because an official acknowledgement of the existence or nonexistence of a certain project could "severely damage the foreign relations and the national defense of the United States."
+However, the affidavit used was actually already submitted in another case, Military Audit Project v.
+Bush, (where the plaintiff wanted copies of contracts for construction and operation of Glomar Explorer).
+In its holding, the Court of Appeals for the District of Columbia Circuit stated that "we cannot sustain summary judgment for the [Government] on the basis of documents filed (the Military Audit Project affidavit) in a separate case concerned with different, although related, issues."
+The case was remanded.

+Although the Ford administration was replaced by the Carter administration in 1977 after the 1976 presidential election, and the government's position on the matter changed, the D.C.
+Circuit Court of Appeals affirmed the grant of summary judgement in favor of the CIA.

 The "Glomar response" precedent still stood, and has since had bearing in FOIA cases such as in the 2004 lawsuit American Civil Liberties Union v.
 Department of Defense, wherein Federal Judge Alvin Hellerstein rejected the Department of Defense and CIA's use of the Glomar response in refusing to release documents and photos depicting abuse at Abu Ghraib prison.

-"Glomar" is the syllabic abbreviation of Global Marine, the company commissioned by the CIA to build the Glomar Explorer.

 According to a Radiolab podcast, the original text of the Glomar response was written by the Associate General Counsel at the CIA, under the pseudonym of Walt Logan.
 So as not to divulge to the Soviet Union either what the CIA knew or did not know, the response read:

 We can neither confirm nor deny the existence of the information requested but, hypothetically, if such data were to exist, the subject matter would be classified, and could not be disclosed.

 The original text of the CIA's reply of May 21, 1975, to Phillippi's FOIA request, seems to have been: